shoudto/beer_selections/README.md

     $ gem install pry

-And then change the both and run it:
+And then change the path and run it:

     $ cd beer_selections/
     $ ruby bin/beers